 Optional attribute Description

 DirectiveAfter A list of directives that httpd processes after reading the configuration file.

 Type and dimension: string-association

 Example: DirectiveAfter{} = { KeepAlive=On }

-Optional attribute Description DirectiveBefore A list of directives that httpd processes before it reads the configuration file.
-Type and dimension: string-association Example: DirectiveBefore{} = { User=nobody, Group=nobody } User Account name the agent uses to execute the httpd program.
+DirectiveBefore A list of directives that httpd processes before it reads the configuration file.

+Type and dimension: string-association

+Example: DirectiveBefore{} = { User=nobody, Group=nobody }

+User Account name the agent uses to execute the httpd program.
 If you do not specify this value, the agent executes httpd as the root user.

+Type and dimension: string-scalar

+Example: "apache1"

+Optional attribute Description

-Type and dimension: string-scalar Example: "apache1" EnableSSL If this attribute is set to 1 (true) the online agent function will add support for SSL, by including the option -DSSL in the start command.
-For example: /usr/sbin/httpd -f path_to_httpd.conf -k start -DSSL Where path_to_httpd.conf file is the path to the httpd.conf file.
+EnableSSL If this attribute is set to 1 (true) the online agent function will add support for SSL, by including the option -DSSL in the start command.

+For example: /usr/sbin/httpd -f path_to_httpd.conf -k start -DSSL

+Where path_to_httpd.conf file is the path to the httpd.conf file.

 If this attribute is set to 0 (false) the agent excludes the SSL support.

+Type and dimension: boolean-scalar

+Default: 0

+Example: "1"

-Type and dimension: boolean-scalar Default: 0 Example: "1" HostName The virtual host name that is assigned to the Apache server instance.
+HostName The virtual host name that is assigned to the Apache server instance.
 The host name is used in second-level monitoring for benchmarking the Apache HTTP server.

 You can use IPv4 or IPv6 addresses for the HostName attribute.

-Note: The HostName attribute is only required when the value of SecondLevelMonitor is 1 (true).
-Type and dimension: string-scalar Example: "web1.example.com"
+Note: The HostName attribute is required only if you enable in-depth monitoring by setting the LevelTwoMonitorFreq attribute.

+Type and dimension: string-scalar

+Example: "web1.example.com"

-Optional attribute Description Port Port number where the Apache HTTP server instance listens.
+Port Port number where the Apache HTTP server instance listens.
 The port number is used in second-level monitoring for benchmarking the Apache HTTP server.
+Specify this attribute only if you have enabled in-depth monitoring by setting the LevelTwoMonitorFreq attribute.

+Type and dimension: integer-scalar

+Default: 80

+Example: "80"

+Optional attribute Description

-Specify this attribute only if SecondLevelMonitor is set to 1 (true).
-Type and dimension: integer-scalar Default: 80 Example: "80" EnvFile Full path and file name of the file that is sourced before executing Apache HTTP server commands.
-With Apache 2.0, the file ServerRoot/bin/envvars, which is supplied in most Apache 2.0 distributions, is commonly used to set the environment before executing httpd.
+EnvFile Full path and file name of the file that is sourced before executing Apache HTTP server commands.
 Specifying this attribute is optional.
-If EnvFile is specified, the shell for user must be Bourne, Korn, or C shell.
+If EnvFile is specified, the shell for the user must be Bourne, Korn, or C shell.

 This attribute may be required when you use the IBM HTTP Server if the online action fails.
 For example: set the EnvFile to /usr/IBM/HTTPServer/bin/envvars.

+Type and dimension: string-scalar

+Example: "/apache/server1/bin/envvars"

-Type and dimension: string-scalar Example: "/apache/server1/bin/envvars" PidFile The PidFile attribute sets the file to which the server records the process ID of the daemon.
-The value of PidFile attribute must be the absolute path where the Apache instance records the pid.
+PidFile The PidFile attribute sets the file to which the server records the process ID of the daemon.
+The value of PidFile attribute must be the absolute path where the Apache instance records the PID.

 This attribute is required when you want the agent to detect the graceful shutdown of the Apache HTTP server.
 For the agent to detect the graceful shutdown of the Apache HTTP server, the value of the IntentionalOffline resource type attribute must be 1 (true).

-Type and dimension: string-scalar Example: /var/run/httpd.pid
+Type and dimension: string-scalar

+Example: /var/run/httpd.pid

-Optional attribute Description SharedObjDir Full path of the directory in which the Apache HTTP shared object files are located.
+SharedObjDir Full path of the directory in which the Apache HTTP shared object files are located.
 Specifying this attribute is optional.
 It is used when the HTTP Server is compiled using the SHARED_CORE rule.
 If you specify this attribute, the directory is passed to the $-\mathbb{R}$ option when executing the httpd program.
 Refer to the httpd man pages for more information about the $-\mathbb{R}$ option.

-Type and dimension: boolean-scalar Example: "/apache/server1/libexec" SecondLevelMonitor Enables second-level monitoring for the resource.
-Second-level monitoring is a deeper, more thorough state check of the Apache HTTP server.
-Valid attribute values are 1 (true) and 0 (false).
-Type and dimension: boolean-scalar Default: 0 Example: "1" SecondLevelTimeout The number of seconds that the monitor agent function waits on the execution of second-level monitor.
-If the second-level monitor program does not return to calling the monitor agent function before the SecondLevelTimeout window expires, the monitor agent function no longer blocks on the program sub-process.
-It does, however, report that the resource is offline.
-The value should be high enough to allow the second level monitor enough time to complete.
-The value should be less than the value of the agent's MonitorTimeout.
-Type and dimension: integer-scalar Default: 30 Table
+Type and dimension: boolean-scalar

+Example: "/apache/server1/libexec"